spacetelescope/jwst/docs/jwst/associations/generator.rst

 duplicates of the original member.
 However, for each copy of the member, the attribute that was the list is now populated with consecutive members of that list.
-This mini pool and the rule or association in which this was found, is passed back up to the :py:func:`~jwst.associations.generate` function to be reconsidered for membership.
+This mini pool and the rule or association in which this was found, is passed back up to the :py:func:`~jwst.associations.generator.generate.generate` function to be reconsidered for membership.
 Each value of the list is considered separately because association membership may depend on what those individual values are.
 The figure below demonstrates the member replication.